xanthics/Asc_PetLeash/README.md

-This is a Project Ascension specific port of PetLeash v1.6.6 and probably won't work in other environments
+This is a Project Ascension specific port of PetLeash v1.6.6 and probably won't work in other environments.

 Code -> download zip -> Extract